SEIU/bitdrop/docs/API.md

 their id token.
 These bytes will be deleted after either 24 hours have passed or when they have been successfully downloaded once.

-The field `fileID` is a UUID that globally uniquely identifies the object being uploaded.
+The field `fileId` is a UUID that globally uniquely identifies the object being uploaded.

 In the happy case, this route simply returns a 200 status code.

 ### Error conditions

 A few things can go wrong with uploaded chunks.
-Every `fileID` is validated as being a UUID.  `chunkIndex` and `totalChunks` are validated as integers.
+Every `fileId` is validated as being a UUID.  `chunkIndex` and `totalChunks` are validated as integers.
 `encryptedData` is simply validated as a string, but we expect it to be Base64 encoded in normal operation.